Jeffrey Mark Deskovic: Aftermath

 Deskovic now works as an advocate for reform of the criminal justice system.
 He educates the public through public speaking, published articles, and the Jeffrey Deskovic Foundation for Justice, which he established.

 Deskovic attended college, receiving a bachelor's degree in behavioral science from Mercy College in 2008 and a master's degree from John Jay College of Criminal Justice in 2013.
 He has also received a Juris Doctor degree from Pace University.

 Deskovic filed a federal civil rights suit against Putnam County and the state for wrongful conviction and imprisonment.
 In October 2014 a jury found in his favor and awarded him $41.6 million: "$25 million for the time he spent wrongfully imprisoned, $15 million for his suffering, and the rest for lost wages over those years."
 Based on a pre-trial settlement with the county, intended to limit the potential payout, Deskovic would receive a total of $10 million.
 The jury’s verdict showed that they believed the county was responsible for the "flawed process that led to Deskovic’s conviction."

+In 2019, a documentary film titled Conviction was produced based on Deskovic's life by a Canadian filmmaker Jia Rizvi.